Cymbidium hartinahianum

-Cymbidium hartinahianum is an orchid endemic to North Sumatra, Indonesia.
+Cymbidium hartinahianum is a species of orchid endemic to North Sumatra, Indonesia.
 It was first found in 1976 by Rusdy E. Nasution, a researcher from Herbarium LBN/LIPI Bogor, at Desa Baniara Tele, Kecamatan Harian, Kabupaten Samosir, North Sumatra.
 This orchid is classified as 'extinct in the wild' and cannot be sold freely except as a human-propagated specimen.
 The flower can be found at Kebun Raya Bogor.

-The orchid is named for Siti Hartinah Suharto, the wife of Indonesia's second president Suharto, in recognition of her efforts in orchid development in Indonesia.
+The orchid is named for Siti Hartinah, the wife of Indonesia's second president Suharto, in recognition of her efforts in orchid development in Indonesia.